sungilkim94/Kim-PE-Data/Fuzzy Match Coding/README.md

 Output: Manually-reviewed individual workbooks

 Goal: Template illustrating the structure of the manual review workbook used to resolve unmatched or ambiguous cases.
-Multiple RAs work on this independently as a cross-check to improve accuracy.
+Multiple indviudals work on this independently as a cross-check to improve accuracy.
 Deal Data and AHA IDs are anonymized in this example file.